 LifeLock

 LifeLock has tiered subscriptions with plans tailored for individuals, couples, and families.
-But it also has a subscription that’s bundled with some of Norton’s other services.
+It also has a subscription that’s bundled with Norton 360.
 So, its pricing can be a bit confusing.

 To keep things simple, let’s start with an overview of the main LifeLock subscriptions:

-There’s a 30-day free trial for all LifeLock-only subscriptions, and a 7-day free trial for the Norton 360 with LifeLock Select Plus subscription.
+There’s a 30-day free trial for all LifeLock-only subscriptions, and a 7-day free trial for the Norton 360 with LifeLock with Norton 360 Select Plus subscription.
 The service backs all annual plans with a 60-day money-back guarantee, and all monthly plans with a 14-day money-back guarantee.

 Aura & LifeLock Feature Comparison